Scaarus/nativedb/player/RemovePlayerHelmet.md

 Will remove the players helmet if they have one.

 If ForceRemove is set to TRUE, instantly removes helmet in a pop.
-If set to FALSE, will take it off in the same way that getting onoff bikes do – playing animation etc.
+If set to FALSE, will take it off in the same way that getting on/off bikes do – playing animation etc.